 Despite her many manager titles, Sheree sees herself as more of a “shepherd” and “coach” than a leader, helping to steer others along their chosen paths.
 When asked what she loves most about her job, she says: “I’m able to make a difference in other’s lives, helping them to navigate this large firm, to be heard—and to realize their true potential.”

 She also does so through mentoring, including as part of Morgan Stanley’s BRIDGE program, where managers help new managers acclimate to their roles.
-She has been a member of two mentoring circles for 10 years.
+She has been a member of two mentoring circles for over 10 years.
 She gives back wherever her home has been, through volunteering with Habitat for Humanity, Ronald McDonald House, Saginaw Advocacy for Individuals with Disabilities, and 100+ Women Who Care, among other charities.
 She’s even participated in a sleepout to raise funds for Covenant House on the cold winter streets of Chicago to raise money to fight homelessness.